-The New Jersey Department of Health (NJDOH) announced today that six businesses have been selected to apply for permits to open new medical marijuana dispensaries.
+The New Jersey Department of Health (NJDOH) announced six businesses won cannabis licenses to open new medical marijuana dispensaries.

-Two applicants were chosen from the north, central, and southern parts of the state, ensuring patients have better access to pain-relieving medicine.
+Two applicants were chosen from the north, central, and southern parts of the state.
+They want to ensure patients have better access to pain-relieving medicine.

 This was an objective, data-driven selection process.
-The committee scored the applications and then DOH chose the top scorers in each region.
-Some applicants applied for more than one region but the Department only allowed an applicant to be chosen for one region.
+The committee scored the applications and the DOH chose each region’s top scorers.
+Some applicants applied for more than one region.
+But the Department only allowed one applicant winner per region.

 New Medical Marijuana Dispensaries